-1858 Birthday of DeWolf Hopper (1858-1935), vaudeville comedian and musical comedy star, who was featured in Wang, Hoity-Toity and many early Gilbert & Sullivan productions.
-His signature bit was a dramatic recitation of "Casey at the Bat," which he reported did more than 10,000 times.
+1858 Birthday of DeWolf Hopper, vaudeville comedian and musical comedy star, who was featured in Wang, Hoity-Toity, and many early Gilbert & Sullivan productions.
+His signature bit was a dramatic recitation of "Casey at the Bat," which he reportedly did more than 10,000 times.

-1924 Librettist Glen MacDonough dies today in Stamford Connecticut.
-He started his career as a journalist on the New York World.
-Later he worked with Victor Herbert on Babes in Toyland.
-He was 57 years old.
+1924 Librettist Glen MacDonough dies in Stamford, Connecticut, at age 57.
+He started his career as a journalist at the New York World.
+He later worked with Victor Herbert on Babes in Toyland.

-1946 Although protested by some cast members over demeaning stereotypes, St. Louis Woman will run 113 performances.
-Harold Arlen and Johnny Mercer collaborate on this all-black musical.
+1946 Although protested by some cast members over demeaning stereotypes, St. Louis Woman runs 113 performances.
+Harold Arlen and Johnny Mercer collaborate on the all-Black musical.
 The powerhouse cast includes the Nicholas Brothers, Pearl Bailey in her Broadway debut, and Juanita Hall.

 1972 Phil Silvers, who originally turned down the role of Pseudolus in A Funny Thing Happened on the Way to the Forum, only to take the role of Marcus Lycus in the film, finally gets to play the wily slave in a revival of the Stephen Sondheim musical.
-He will win the Tony Award for Best Actor in a Musical for what will turn out to be his final Broadway role.
+He wins the Tony Award for Best Actor in a Musical for what turns out to be his final Broadway role.

 1982 John Pielmeier's Agnes of God takes over the Music Box Theatre on Broadway.
-Geraldine Page, Elizabeth Ashley, and Amanda Plummer are the threesome in this drama that unfolds over the body of a murdered baby.
-Plummer will go on to win the Tony Award.
+Geraldine Page, Elizabeth Ashley, and Amanda Plummer are the threesome in the drama that unfolds over the body of a murdered baby.
+Plummer wins the Tony Award for her performance.

 1998 When Danny Hoch, writer-performer of Some People, tried out his newer work at Off-Off Broadway's Performance Space 122 in March of 1997, he hoped to hone the show on the road and bring it back to New York.
-And that's just what has happened as his solo-show, Jails, Hospitals & Hip-Hop, returns today to PS 122 for a run through April 18.
+And that's just what happened as his solo show, Jails, Hospitals & Hip-Hop, returns to PS 122 for a run through April 18.

-2000 Susan Stroman's dance piece, Contact opens today at the Vivian Beaumont Theatre.
-It will run 1010 performances and win the Tony Award as Best Musical despite the fact that it has no original score and no musicians (dances are performed to taped tracks of pop and classical pieces).
+2000 Susan Stroman's dance piece, Contact, opens at the Vivian Beaumont Theater.
+It runs 1,010 performances and wins the Tony Award as Best Musical despite the fact that it has no original score and no musicians (dances are performed to taped tracks of pop and classical pieces).

-2000 Also today, The Lion King, the 1998 Tony Award for best musical from Elton John and Tim Rice and directed by Julie Taymor, reaches its 1,000th performance at the New Amsterdam Theatre.
-The Lion King, based on the animated film of the same name, opened on Broadway Nov.
-13, 1997.
+2000 The Lion King, the 1998 Tony Award winner for Best Musical from Elton John and Tim Rice and directed by Julie Taymor, reaches its 1,000th performance at the New Amsterdam Theatre.
+The show, based on the animated film of the same name, opened on Broadway November 13, 1997.

 2008 Conor McPherson's play The Seafarer closes at the Booth Theatre after 133 performances.
-The play would garner a Best Play Tony nomination and win for Jim Norton a Tony Award for Best Featured Actor in a Play.
+Jim Norton later wins the Tony Award for Best Featured Actor in a Play for his performance.

-2012 Judith of Bethulia, actor-playwright Charles Busch's latest stage comedy that takes on the 1914 silent Hollywood Biblical epic, begins a limited run at the Theater for the New City.
-Carl Andress directs a cast that includes Busch (in the title role), Mary Testa and Jennifer Cody.
+2012 Judith of Bethulia, actor-playwright Charles Busch's latest stage comedy that takes on the 1914 silent Hollywood Biblical epic, begins a limited run at Theater for the New City.
+Carl Andress directs a cast that includes Busch (in the title role), Mary Testa, and Jennifer Cody.